wangwanlu09/TradeSense_AiTradeAgent/README.md

 - **Lack of Personalization**: Most tools don’t adapt to individual risk preferences or investment styles.
 - **Outdated Tools**: Traditional market analysis is slow and reactive, not predictive.

+### Our Solution:

+Powered by cutting-edge AI models and real-time financial data, TradeSense delivers personalized, intelligent trading insights across both crypto and stock markets.
+Whether you're a new investor overwhelmed by market noise or an experienced trader looking to enhance your strategy, TradeSense helps you make smarter, faster decisions.

+By combining live news sentiment analysis with technical indicators like RSI, MA20, MA120, and volume trends, TradeSense adapts continuously to changing market conditions—ensuring every recommendation is timely, relevant, and actionable.

 ## Features

 - **News Analysis**: Analyzes financial news to extract sentiment and relevant insights